 Indian Polity / Fundamental Rights

-as well as linguistic minorities.
+both religious as well as linguistic minorities.
 In India, except Hindus, almost all are religious minorities.
-Similarly, in case of linguistic minorities, except the major
+Similarly, in case of linguistic minorities,

-language speaking people of a state, all others will come under linguistic minorities.
-For example in Odisha, except the people who speak Odia as mother tongue,
+except the major language speaking people of a state, all others will come under linguistic minorities.
+For example in Odisha, except the people who speak Odia

-preserve it.
-Similarly, no citizen shall be denied admission into any educational institution run by State funds on the ground of race, religion, language
+their right to preserve it.
+Similarly, no citizen shall be denied admission into any educational institution run by State funds on the ground of race,